Damar Medical Administration Apprenticeships

 Medical Administration Training Delivery Model

-This apprenticeship takes about 16 months.
+The business admin apprenticeship takes around 15 months to complete.
+Medical admin apprentices may then require additional time at the end after gateway/EPA to complete the required medical terminology modules.
 Apprentices will have a coach who will help students and their employer to design their programme and keep the apprentice on track with their learning goals.

 The delivery will be a blend of: